 Task Three

-Spend some time looking at the wormy.py script in groups.
+Spend some time looking at the wormy.py script in your groups.
 You'll notice when you run the script, it has very basic functionality.

 Decide in your group what functionality and features you'd like to add to this program to make it a more interesting game.